-Everyone starts strong with desire to achieve big in life but success comes to those with love towards achieving and commitment to be at end…
+Everyone starts strong with a desire to achieve big in life but success comes to those with love towards achieving and commitment to be at the end…

-This is not said by any Famous personality but by a common person who by his hard work and strong will power made himse
+This is not said by any Famous personality but by a common person who by his hard work and strong willpower made himself.

-So today, we are here with interview of:-
+So today, we are here with the interview of:-

 Mr. Kundan Mishra

 Advocate_on_Record of Supreme Court of India.
 He had completed his LLB from Campus Law Centre in 2004 and appeared for Bihar Judicial services and qualified but due to his love and passion towards practicing Law, he left that and started practicing with his elder brother in Patna High court.
 Later on, in 2007 he moved to Delhi and joined Tis Hazari court and later on he started to get cases of High court and Supreme Court.
-Finally in December 2010 he became Advocate on Record of Supreme Court.
-He is now Partner at Kundan Mishra and Satya Mishra Law offfices Delhi.
-He is a Member of The Honourable Society of the Middle Temple England and dealt lot of cases in Tribunals there.
-He had also worked as attorney of Law in Republic of Seychelles and he has joined Bar of Republic of Seychelles.
-His favourite Subject is Comparative Constitutional Law and Comparative Commercial Law.
+Finally, in December 2010, he became Advocate on Record of Supreme Court.
+He is now Partner at Kundan Mishra and Satya Mishra Law offices Delhi.
+He is a Member of The Honourable Society of the Middle Temple England and dealt a lot of cases in Tribunals there.
+He had also worked as attorney of Law in the Republic of Seychelles and he has joined Bar of the Republic of Seychelles.
+His favorite Subject is Comparative Constitutional Law and Comparative Commercial Law.

 Some Glimpses of Interview:-